Fabrice-64/OC_Project_5/README.md

 ## Important Notice
 In order to properly use this short program, which works with the terminal, the window size should be at least 160 x 50

+## Requirements
+Python 3.8
+mySQL
+Requests
+MySQL-connector

+## How to use Get a Better Diet on your Computer
+* Install the last version of Python
+* Install MySQL 8
+* Download the files in .py listed in this repository
+* Create an empty DB using the schema available on this GitHub
+* Of course correct the DB access parameters in the config.py file
+* Activate a Python virtual environment
+* Install Requests
+* Install MySQL-connector
+* Launch the App via get_better_diet.py module